khdmytro000/React/README.md

 <h3>License</h3>
 All projects in this React repository are MIT licensed.
-Copyright (c) Nathan Krasney 2019.
+Copyright (c) Dmytro Khalizov 2019.